Vlado Chernozemski: Assassin of the IMRO

-Killing of King Alexander
+Assassination of King Alexander and death

-After his release from the prison, Chernozemski disappeared.
+After his release from prison, Chernozemski disappeared.
 He moved to Italy, where he became an instructor for the Ustaše in a camp in Borgotaro.
 He was then transferred to the Ustaše camp in Janka-Puszta, near Nagykanizsa in Hungary.
 The main purpose of this camp was planning for the assassination of King Alexander I. Chernozemski was the instructor of the group of three Ustašas: Mijo Kralj, Zvonimir Pospišil, and Ivan Raić, who were preparing to assassinate the king.
 On September 29, the four terrorists arrived in Paris, and on October 6 they split into two groups.
 Chernozemski and Kralj moved to Marseille, where the king was expected to arrive on October 9, and Pospišil and Raić, moved to Versailles where they planned a second attack in case of failure of the first one.
-On 9 October 1934, Chernozemski carried out the murder, after concluding that the other members of the group were unprepared psychologically.
+Chernozemski later concluded that the other members of the group were unprepared psychologically.

-As King Alexander's motorcade drove at a few miles per hour down a Marseille street in front of an adoring crowd, Chernozemski emerged from the crowd, approached the king's car and leapt onto its running board while concealing his Mauser C96 semi-automatic pistol in a bouquet of flowers and chanting "Vive le roi" ("Long live the King").
+As King Alexander's motorcade drove at a few miles per hour down a Marseille street, Chernozemski emerged from the crowd, approached the king's car and leapt onto its running board while concealing his Mauser C96 semi-automatic pistol in a bouquet of flowers and chanting "Vive le roi" ("Long live the King").
 He shot Alexander repeatedly, hitting him twice, once in the abdomen and the other in the heart; King Alexander died within minutes.
-The chauffeur—who tried to push Chernozemski off the car—and Alexander's companion in the car, French Foreign Minister Louis Barthou, were also shot.
+The chauffeur—who tried to push Chernozemski off the car—and General Georges were also shot.
 Chernozemski killed the chauffeur, apparently unintentionally.
-A police officer fired at Chernozemski but missed and fatally wounded Barthou.
+A police officer fired at Chernozemski but missed and fatally wounded Alexander's companion French Foreign Minister Louis Barthou.
 The chauffeur died almost immediately, with his foot pressed on the brake of the car, providing the opportunity for a photographer outside the car to photograph most of the grisly affair.
 Barthou might have survived, but did not, apparently because of inadequate medical attention.